What Did I Do? / God as My Witness

-"What Did I Do?/God as My Witness" is a song by the American rock band Foo Fighters and is the fourth single from their eighth studio album Sonic Highways.
+"What Did I Do?/God as My Witness" is a song by American rock band Foo Fighters and is the fourth single from their eighth studio album Sonic Highways.
 The song was released on November 6, 2014.

 Recording

 The song was recorded at KLRU-TV Studio 6A in Austin, Texas and features a guest appearance from Gary Clark Jr.

 Music video

 The music video aired during the fourth episode of Foo Fighters: Sonic Highways.
 It mainly shows Foo Fighters and Gary Clark Jr. performing inside of KLRU-TV Studio 6A, the famous location where Austin City Limits was filmed.